 Traditionally, restriction enzyme-mediated ligation has been used to insert DNA fragments into target plasmids, but this type of approach suffers from either low efficiency or a limited availability of suitable restriction sites.
 Likewise some restriction-free cloning techniques also have limitations, including the dependence on specific sequence elements and the requirement of specific vectors and expensive enzymes.
 In contrast, homologous recombination techniques do not require specific sequence elements, but cloning success cannot be monitored before obtaining colonies.

 While EMP cloning overcomes some problems with past methods, Quinn Lu, who manages a GlaxoSmithKline core facility that generates DNA constructs for research purposes, would have further simplified the protocol by eliminating some of the enzymatic steps following PCR amplification, which together take about two hours.
-"The reason we have not explored a procedure like EMP is that restriction-free cloning is simpler, and the efficiency is good enough for us," says Lu.
+"The reason we have not explored a procedure like EMP is that restriction-free cloning is simpler, and the efficiency is good enough for us," said Lu.

 Dominic Esposito, who directs the Protein Expression Laboratory at the Advanced Technology Program (Frederick National Laboratory for Cancer Research and SAIC-Frederick, Inc.)—a core facility that provides protein expression services to the National Cancer Institute and other components of the National Institutes of Health, agrees.
-"I think this is a custom technique that people might use in a particular situation, but overall this process is pretty laborious in terms of the amount of design that you have to do going into it," he says.
+"I think this is a custom technique that people might use in a particular situation, but overall this process is pretty laborious in terms of the amount of design that you have to do going into it," he said.

-"They sort of play up the quick speed of it, but there's a lot of design and downstream work," says Esposito.
+"They sort of play up the quick speed of it, but there's a lot of design and downstream work," said Esposito.
 "So, whether or not this becomes a popular technique, I'm not sure it's going to be quite high throughput enough."

 Before PCR was invented, seamless fusion of DNA fragments was achieved through complicated procedures (4).
 After the advent of PCR, several innovative methods for seamless gene fusion were developed.
 The introduction of overlap PCR allowed for any two fragments to be freely joined at any predetermined sequence location, independent of any restriction sites, provided that the fragments can be faithfully amplified.
 Using this principle, multiple DNA fragments can be spliced together seamlessly, and point mutations, insertions, deletions, and replacements can be introduced into any point of a gene in a seamless fashion.
 PCR-generated fusion genes can subsequently be cloned into appropriate vectors.